What Is an Engineering Management Master’s Degree?

 Doctorate in Engineering Management

-Engineering managers typically pursue a doctorate in engineering management when specially needed to advance their career.
+Engineering managers typically pursue a doctorate in engineering management when specifically needed to advance their careers.
 This is a rare occurrence that usually applies only to academic positions, but R&D work in emerging technologies may also require engineering managers with doctorates on rare occasions.

-The curriculum for these degree programs usually focuses on systems thinking, which is the process of integrating management elements with technology and social sciences.
+The curriculum for these degree programs usually focuses on systems thinking, which integrates management elements with technology and social sciences.
 Students also study the synergy between business practices and technology for the purpose of improving technical projects and programs.
-In addition, this training allows students to conduct detailed analyses of complex organizational, technological and financial problems in an increasingly interconnected working environment.
+In addition, this training allows students to conduct detailed analyses of complex organizational, technological, and financial problems in an increasingly interconnected working environment.

 Financial Aid Information

-A master’s degree is generally quite expensive to obtain for most engineering managers, making financial aid a routine consideration in this process.
+A master’s degree is generally quite expensive for most engineering managers, making financial aid a routine consideration in this process.
 In the case of engineering management, many students will already have a job when they begin their master’s program.
-These students will typically attend school part-time, so they can retain their income to support their education.
+These students will typically attend school part-time so they can retain their income to support their education.
 If a student decides to attend graduate school full-time, they’ll usually need to finance it through multiple methods.
-Financial aid for graduate studies may generally be classified into loans, scholarships and internships.
+Financial aid for graduate studies may generally be classified into loans, scholarships, and internships.

-Many organizations can offer scholarships, including colleges, governments, private companies, industry groups and individuals.
+Many organizations, including colleges, governments, private companies, industry groups, and individuals, can offer scholarships.
 For example, ASEM offers scholarships to both undergraduate students and graduates in engineering management or related fields like technology management.
 A student pursuing a bachelor’s degree in one of these fields gets a $500 scholarship, while a student in a graduate program gets another $500 scholarship.
 The minimum GPA for the undergraduate scholarship is 3.0, while graduate students need a 3.5 GPA.